nastorond/2024study/temp/[ch5_CPU_Scheduling]/[Bel]5.md

 ### Note that
 - The average waiting time under the FCFS policy
     - is generally not minimal and may vary substantially
-    - if the processes' CPU-brust times vary greatly
+    - if the processes' CPU-burst times vary greatly

 - Preemptive or non-preemptive?
     - The FCFS scheduling algo is non-preemptive